 - Navigation of state authorization issues for degree-granting institutions, both inbound to North Carolina and outbound to other states.

-- Support to education associations, education industry support groups and consultants to the education industry.
+- Support to education associations, industry support groups and consults.

-- Cross-institutional affiliations, articulation arrangements and innovation in providing educational programs and services in a highly-regulated and compliance-sensitive environment; campus constituencies; grant compliance.
+- Cross-institutional affiliations, articulation arrangements and innovation in providing educational programs and services in a highly-regulated and compliance-sensitive environment.